The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Response 2: Wrong positioning.

 Value-based pricing requires proof.
 Show documented results (case studies, data, testimonials).
-If you can’t prove value, build proof before changing pricing model.
+If you can’t prove value, build proof before changing the pricing model.

 The Hidden Problems Nobody Mentions